rgknp/AIDayLabs/lab03.5-execute_remote_gpu/0_README.md

     - azure-ml-api-sdk==0.1.0a10
 ```

-D. Configure the compute target to leverage GPU compute.

-In order to enable GPU support, we must now edit the two files created when we attached the remote compute target.
-From the workbench, open File View, and hit the Refresh button.
-Navigate to the `aml_config` directory, and find the `.compute` and `.runconfig` files you created earlier.

-First, open the `<COMPUTETARGETNAME>.compute` file and make two changes:
+B. Open the `<COMPUTETARGETNAME>.compute` file and make two changes:

 - Change the `baseDockerImage` value to `microsoft/mmlspark:plus-gpu-0.9.9`
 - Add a new line `nvidiaDocker: true`.
 So the file should have these two lines: